bfurman777/ofGeneticAlgorithm/PROPOSAL.md

 There will also be different playing fields, such as ones with obstacles to avoid.

+## Testing
+A mini-simulation will be made with fewer instructions.
+Unit tests will test that a subject closer to the goal has a higher fitness score, as well as if the fittest subject from the last generation exists in the next generation.

 ## Outside Library
 This project will use a physics library to apply forces to the subjects.
 The use of physics will create a better visual experience.
 This will be done with the ofxBox2d wrapper (https://github.com/vanderlin/ofxBox2d) on the Box2d library (https://github.com/erincatto/box2d).